 #4 – Leg Press Machine Calf Raise

 The Leg Press Machine is a popular substitute for the donkey calf raise machine.
 Mainly because it lets you add a fair bit of weight to the calf raise.
 Secondly, it’s a seated exercise which means that you are less likely to force your way through the reps.
+Alternatively, you can buy all-in-one home gym setups with leg press station with few more bucks for chest leg workout.

 Here’s a video that shows you how to do the leg press machine calf raise